dndg/FinderOptaMultithreadingTutorial/content.md

 [from GitHub](https://github.com/dndg/Finder7M) directly into the directory containing all the rest of your libraries.
 * [Example code](assets/OptaTasksExample.zip).
-* An HTTP server to print the data received from the Opta: for the sake of simplicity we recommend something like [http-echo-server](https://github.com/watson/http-echo-server) which can be easily setup on a computer with a couple commands.
+* An HTTP server to print the data received from the Finder Opta: for the sake of simplicity we recommend something like [http-echo-server](https://github.com/watson/http-echo-server) which can be easily setup on a computer with a couple commands.

 ## Finder Opta and Multithreading

-Being an Mbed OS based board, the Opta can leverage the [`Thread` class](https://os.mbed.com/docs/mbed-os/v6.16/apis/thread.html) to create and control parallel tasks.
+Being an Mbed OS based board, the Finder Opta can leverage the [`Thread` class](https://os.mbed.com/docs/mbed-os/v6.16/apis/thread.html) to create and control parallel tasks.
 This allows us to write additional loops that can run concurrently next to the `loop()` function, which is instead the main thread.

-Additionally, the Opta can leverage the `millis()` function to access its stopwatch, meaning the number of milliseconds that passed since the Arduino board began running the current sketch: by means of this stopwatch we can orchestrate the execution of the different threads in our program.
+Additionally, the Finder Opta can leverage the `millis()` function to access its stopwatch, meaning the number of milliseconds that passed since the Arduino board began running the current sketch: by means of this stopwatch we can orchestrate the execution of the different threads in our program.